 See charts below for NFPA color-coding information, and for specific instructions on gas mixtures.

 ISO/DIS 14726 Sea Vessel & Marine Pipe Marking

 Since marine environments are required to carry fresh water along with gases, waste media, and fire-fighting chemicals, sea-faring vessels must comply with additional pipe marking color codes.
-This extra pipe marking provides workers and first responders with the information they need regarding the unique contents of those pipes.
+This extra effort put into pipe markings for sea-faring vessels provides workers and first responders with the information they need regarding the unique contents of those pipes.